yangshun/top-javascript-interview-questions/README.md

     <br>
     <br>

-37. ### What language constructions do you use for iterating over object properties and array items?
+38. ### What language constructs do you use for iterating over object properties and array items?

     <!-- Update here: /questions/what-language-constructs-do-you-use-for-iterating-over-object-properties-and-array-items/en-US.mdx -->

-    There are multiple ways to iterate over object properties as well as array in JavaScript.
-The following are a few of them:
+    There are multiple ways to iterate over object properties as well as arrays in JavaScript:

-    ### Iterating over object properties

-    #### Good old `for...in` loop
+    **`for...in` loop**

     The `for...in` loop iterates over all enumerable properties of an object, including inherited enumerable properties.
 So it is important to have a check if you only want to iterate over object's own properties